OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 .
 Click Manage > Role.
 .
 You should see both `Agent` and `Customer` in the Role List window that appears.
 .
 Click Agent > Users.
-You should see that only user `jdoe` is included as an Agent.
+You should see that user `jdoe` is included as an Agent.
 .
 Click Back to Roles > Customer > Users.
-You should see that both users, `bjensen` and `jdoe` are included as Customers.
+You should see that users `bjensen` and `jdoe` are included as Customers.